jing-library/r-text-mining/episodes/02-clean-data.Rmd

 10     2 you
 # … with 31 more rows
 ```
-The function `unnest_tokens` has three primary arguments:

- 1. tbl: the data frame to be tokenized.
- 2. output: the column to be created as string or symbol.
- 3. input: the column that gets split as string or symbol.
+Beyond these three primary arguments, the function [`unnest_tokens`](https://rdrr.io/pkg/tidytext/man/unnest_tokens.html)

-It also has several optional arguments.
+also has several optional arguments.
 The default token is "words".
 It can be set as
 "characters", "sentences", "ngrams", "lines", "paragraphs", etc. `unnest_tokens` automatically
 converts tokens to lowercase and drops the input column if not specified.
 Punctuations
 are stripped.

 The result of `unnest_tokens` is a tibble.
 In our case, 41 words in the lyrics are broken
 into 41 rows.
 The input column *lyrics* is removed; the new column, or the output column